-One of the buildings dating to the 17th century is the convent of Santo Domingo with it’s “Flat Arch” (Arco Chato) – today under restoration.
+Panama and especially its capital are full of history.
+One of the buildings dating to the 17th century is the convent of Santo Domingo with it’s “Flat Arch” (Arco Chato). – Today it’s under restoration.

 I love to see and take photos of doors and windows, and this is what I did in Casco Viejo Panama too.

-… But there are people still living In some of these ancient deteriorated buildings with broken walls, waiting patiently for the day of restoration.
+… But some people are people still living on some of these rather crappy buildings with broken walls and dingy spaces.
+They’re waiting patiently for the day of restoration.

 More and more old buildings have been renovated into nice clean even luxurious apartment buildings and hotels.